The National Journalism Center

 What do the training seminars consist of?

-The seminars include journalism skills training, writing and grammar exercises, reading assignments, and current event discussions led by NJC's academic director.
+The seminars include journalism skills training, writing and grammar exercises, reading assignments, and current event discussions.
 Each seminar typically features a guest speaker, either a prominent journalist or public policy expert, who will share share their insights into the industry, career advice, or resources for journalists to take advantage of.
 These sessions are designed to give interns a better understanding of media, society and public policy, and the intersection between the three here in Washington, D.C.

 Why should I choose the NJC program?